dotnet/csharplang/proposals/extensions.md

-Since at the moment we are not supporting overriding or interface implementation by extension types, presence of the `modopt(System.Runtime.CompilerServices.ExtensionAttribute)` is sufficient to avoid a signature conflict with a user defined static member because, because given the restriction, there is no way for any `modopt` to get its way into signature of a user defined static method.
+Since at the moment we are not supporting overriding or interface implementation by extension types, presence of the `modopt(System.Runtime.CompilerServices.ExtensionAttribute)` is sufficient to avoid a signature conflict with a user defined static member because, given the restriction, there is no way for any `modopt` to get its way into signature of a user defined static method.
 Support for interface implementation is likely to change that and a signature conflict can possibly occur in some edge cases.
 If there is a concern, we should consider strengthening uniqueness of the signature.